jcoliz/BrewHub.Protocol.Mqtt/README.md

 Let's consider each of those in detail

-* **Protocol**: The latest protocol/version is "brewhub;2"
+* **Protocol**: The latest protocol/version is `brewhub;2`
 * **Site**: Optional marker to distinguish between physical locations within the same organization.
 Use `none` if there is only one site in the organization
 * **Message Type**: What kind of metrics are sent in the message
 * **Device**: MQTT client ID of the device sending the message
-* **Component**: Optionally, name of component originating the metrics contained in the message, matching the component name in the model definition
+* **Component**: Name of component originating the metrics contained in the message, matching the component name in the model definition.
+For metrics on the device, this part is omitted.

 For example: